Download EWG's Healthy Living AppClose

 1 For inorganic active ingredients – titanium dioxide and zinc oxide – the “absorbance spectra” also takes into account the chemical’s ability to scatter UV radiation in the UVA range (Schlossman and Shao 2005).
 Two different zinc oxide spectra are used to reflect the large variation in efficacy with changing particle size.
 The default categorization for zinc oxide ingredients is particle size >100 nm (Lewicka 2011).

 Absorbance spectra are represented in most of these sources either in graphic or tabular format as a function of wavelength.
 To use these absorbance spectra in our computations of sunscreen effectiveness, we developed an equation to represent each measured spectrum.
 When necessary, we digitized the graphical absorbance spectra from the sources listed above.
-We used the graphing and statistical analysis software package xmGrace (Turner, Team 2004) to determine the best-fit polynomial expression for each absorbance spectrum.
-The maximum error between the digitized data and final fitted values was 1%, and for any given point was less than 0.05% in most cases.
+We used the graphing and statistical analysis software package xmGrace (Turner 2004) to determine the best-fit polynomial expression for each absorbance spectrum.
+The maximum error between the digitized data and final fitted values was 1 percent, and for any given point was less than 0.05 percent in most cases.

 The MPF is a measure of the amount of UV radiation blocked (i.e., absorbed or scattered) at a particular wavelength and is a key component in EWG’s evaluation of sunscreen effectiveness.
 We developed UV transmission spectra for individual active ingredients and for all combinations of active ingredients in the products assessed.
 Our report uses the MPF transmission spectrum to graphically represent the effectiveness of sunscreen products and ingredients across the UV spectrum and to calculate the effectiveness of products in the UVA range.
 In the UVB range, we use SPF instead of MPF as the measure of product effectiveness.

-We computed the MPF transmission spectra following the method detailed by Herzog and implemented by the BASF sunscreen simulator (formerly the Ciba sunscreen simulator) (Herzog 2002, Herzog 2006, BASF 2011).
-This model accounts for the effect of uneven skin surfaces (skin not a smooth surface but a series of ridges and valleys).
+We computed the MPF transmission spectra following the method detailed by Herzog and implemented by the BASF sunscreen simulator, formerly known as the Ciba sunscreen simulator (Herzog 2002, Herzog 2006, BASF 2011).
+This model accounts for the effect of uneven skin surfaces – skin is not a smooth surface, but a series of ridges and valleys.
 The model represents sunscreen on the skin as an unevenly distributed thin film.
 The sunscreen thickness is modeled using a continuous height distribution that matches a gamma distribution function (Ferrero 2003).
 The gamma method provides a significant improvement in the calculated correlation with measured SPF over the previously used two-step model (O’Neill 1984).

 MPF is given by:

-where T is the percent transmission of light, ε(λ) is the average molecular absorption coefficient (defined in Herzog), c is the average molar concentration of the active ingredients in moles/liter, d is the path length (20 micrometers is the assumed thickness of sunscreen based upon the recommended applied dose of 2 mg/cm2), and g and f are parameters fitted by Herzog (Herzog 2002, Herzog 2006) to match experimental data on European sunscreens equaling 0.269 and 0.935, respectively.
-Once the transmission spectrum is obtained, it can be transformed into an absorbance spectrum and monochromatic protection factors (MPF).
+where T is the percent transmission of light, ε(λ) is the average molecular absorption coefficient (as defined by Herzog), c is the average molar concentration of the active ingredients in moles/liter, d is the path length (20 micrometers is the assumed thickness of sunscreen based upon the recommended applied dose of 2 mg/cm2), and g and f are parameters fitted by Herzog (Herzog 2002, Herzog 2006) to match experimental data on European sunscreens equaling 0.269 and 0.935, respectively.
+Once the transmission spectrum is obtained, it can be transformed into an absorbance spectrum and MPF.

 We used the Herzog method (Herzog 2002, Herzog 2006) described above to compute the UV transmission spectra both for individual ingredients and for all variations of active ingredients in the products assessed.
 The method requires inputting the concentrations of active ingredients.
 In computations of MPF spectra for individual ingredients, we used the average concentration of that ingredient found in the products assessed.
 In computations of MPF spectra, we used the concentrations of active ingredients specified on the product label.
 For some products, the concentrations of active ingredients were not available.
 In those cases, we used the following hierarchy to establish assumed concentrations of active ingredients used in the MPF analysis: